-If you’ve made a reservation on OpenTable for a restaurant that has vaccine requirements, you’ll notice a CLEAR banner on the reservation’s confirmation page.
+If you’ve made a reservation on OpenTable for a restaurant with vaccine requirements, you’ll notice a CLEAR banner on the reservation’s confirmation page.

 Click on that to be instantly linked to your CLEAR profile.
 This provides the restaurant with your Health Pass showing your digital vaccination card.

 It’s a simple, efficient, and contactless way to show your necessary health documents.
-It won’t slow you down or kill your vibe when trying to get in the door for a table, either.
+It won’t slow you down or kill your vibe when trying to get in the door for a table.

 Sports and other venues